ky-42/personal-site/server/README.md

 - POSTGRES_USER: Postgres user the server should use.
 Only needed if using the provided docker compose file.
 - POSTGRES_PASSWORD: Password for the Postgres user.
 Only needed if using the provided docker compose file.
-- DATABASE_URI: URI used to connect to database.
+- DATABASE_URL: URL used to connect to database.
 - ADMIN_PASSWORD: Password used to manage content.
 - CLIENT_DOMAIN: Domain allowed through CORS.